 - In a bowl, sift the flour, salt, and baking powder.
 Keep aside.

-- In a different bowl, add the butter, oil, and sugar, beat until smooth in texture.
+- In a different bowl, add the butter, oil, milk, and sugar, beat until smooth in texture.
 Add the egg and vanilla, beat until combined.

 - Add the dry ingredients to the wet and mix gently.
 Pour into the previously prepared pan.
 Gently place the halved strawberries and the whole blueberries on the batter.